dilipgowdaan/FinTracker/README.md

 # 📄 License

-Developed and maintained by the FinTracker Team.
+Developed and maintained by the FinTracker Team as hobby project for personal daily usage .

 This project is intended for academic and educational purposes only.
 All rights reserved.